OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/cloak-language.rst

 Cloak Language
 =================

-CLOAK has developed its domain-specific language (DSL) to conveniently define privacy data and privacy policies.
-Considering the practicability of smart contracts, CLOAK is currently developed based on Solidity.
-CLOAK language is a domain-specific annotation language consisting of (memory) locations, data types, privacy types, expressions, statements, functions, and contracts.
+Cloak has developed its domain-specific language (DSL) to conveniently define privacy data and privacy policies.
+Considering the practicability of smart contracts, Cloak is currently developed based on Solidity.
+Cloak language is a domain-specific annotation language consisting of (memory) locations, data types, privacy types, expressions, statements, functions, and contracts.

 -------------
 Locations